TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-high-cpu-apollo.md

     <title>Current Virtual Machine CPU usage</title>
 </metric>

+## VM Performance diagnostics

 We are attempting to run diagnostics for your Azure Virtual Machine.
 If any issues are detected, the findings will be listed below.

-If your issue is happening currently, then this is the best time to review the captured data to attempt to locate the process leading to high CPU consumption.
-You can use the tools described in following recommendations for further troubleshooting.

 <Insight>
     <symptomId>HighCpuUsageAzurePortalInsight,VMPerfDiagExtAzurePortalInsight</symptomId>